Pontoon Boat Camping: A Complete Guide

 Some lakes and rivers may not allow boats to tie up overnight, while others may not allow camping at all.

 There’s a good chance you’ll have to follow a few guidelines.
-If you plan on camping for an extended period of time, you may require a special inspection or authorization.
+If you plan camping for an extended period, you may require a special inspection or authorization.

-Ask around for nice camping locations in the area.
+Ask around for excellent camping locations in the area.
 Quiet coves may be discovered by word of mouth.
-And don’t think you’ll be able to just wing it and pull over someplace.
-There are spots that appear to be uninhabited but are actually private property, even if you’re on a vast lake with little no-man’s-land islands.
+And don’t think you’ll be able to wing it and pull over someplace.
+Some spots appear uninhabited but are private property, even if you’re on a vast lake with little no-man’s-land islands.

-Pontoons, unlike other boats, were designed to be pulled to shore and beached, making it easy to bring your camp stuff in.
+Unlike other boats, Pontoons were designed to be pulled to shore and beached, making it easy to bring your camp stuff in.

-Whether you opt to anchor or pull into shore, look for a lee, a sheltered cove or channel where you won’t be buffeted by the wind or float back out into open ocean.
+Whether you anchor or pull into shore, look for a lee, a sheltered cove or a channel where you won’t be buffeted by the wind or float back out into the open ocean.

 To be safe, bring an extra anchor and enough rope to tie off to a tree on land.